-School of Art alumna Bryna Bobick along with Leigh Hersey, co-edited, the recently published text, Handbook of Research on the Facilitation of Civic Engagement through Community Art.
-It is published by IGI Global: Hershey, PA and explores the numerous ways that the arts can encourage civic engagement.
+School of Art alumna Bryna Bobick co-edited, along with Leigh Hersey, the recently published book Handbook of Research on the Facilitation of Civic Engagement through Community Art.
+The book is published by IGI Global and explores the numerous ways that the arts can encourage civic engagement.
+At 671 pages, it is a comprehensive reference source for emerging perspectives on the incorporation of artistic works to facilitate improved civic engagement.

 Melissa Harshman was a visiting artist at Swoope Editions in Maitland, Florida on February 10th during which time she worked with Dodd alumnus Larry Cooper (MFA 2002) on an edition of forty screenprints.
 Harshman also has a solo exhibition at Swoope Gallery on view through March 3, 2017.